voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 - [promotions](doc:stacking-promotion-tiers),
 - [loyalty cards](doc:loyalty-program).

-Go to [campaign API reference](ref:campaign-object) to learn more about the campaign object.
+Go to [campaign API reference](ref:campaign-object) to learn more about this object.

 ### Voucher